Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: Taking the commutator between the initial and final Hamiltonian

 \subsubsection{Performance on MAX-CUT problems with three-regular graphs}

-In Sec.\ \ref{sec:prob3reg} we outlined the approach taken by Braida et al.\ to prove bounds on QA on MAX-CUT with three-regular graphs.
+By exploiting locality in QA with short run-times, Braida et al.\ \cite{Bra22} were able to prove bounds on QA on MAX-CUT with three-regular graphs.
 Here we apply this approach to $H_1$.
 For details of the method the reader is referred to \cite{Bra22} and for explicit details of this computation to Appendix \ref{app:LRB}.
 We find that that $H_1$ finds at least $0.6003$ times the best cut.
 Hence $H_1$ has a marginally better worst-case than QA (which is 0.5933 times the best cut \cite{Bra22}), when this method is applied.
 Both bounds are not necessarily (and unlikely to be) tight.
 Resorting to numerical simulation gives Fig.\ \ref{fig:MC3Reg}.
 Here we can see, for the random instances considered, that $H_1$ never does worse than the QAOA $p=1$ worst bound.
-Direct comparisons to QAOA $p=1$ can be found in Sec.\ \ref{sec:QAOA}.
+Direct comparisons to QAOA $p=1$ can be found in Appendix\ \ref{app:regQAOA}.
 Fig.\ \ref{fig:MC3Reg} also shows that the approximation ratio of $H_1$ on three-regular graphs has little dependence on the problem size, again suggesting that it is optimising locally.